ksylvan/mailchimp-trends-engine/docs/kubernetes-setup.md

 ### Common Fixes

-- If Docker commands fail: `colima start`
-- If kubectl commands fail: `colima start --kubernetes`
+- If Docker commands fail: Ensure Colima is running with `colima status` and start it if needed (`colima start`).
+- If `kubectl` commands fail or don't see the `colima` context: Ensure Colima was started with `--kubernetes` (`colima stop && colima start --kubernetes`).
+Verify context with `kubectl config current-context`.
-- If contexts are mixed up: `kubectl config use-context colima`
+- If contexts are mixed up: Explicitly switch using `kubectl config use-context colima`.
-- If pods are stuck in "Pending" state: Check resources with `kubectl describe pod <pod-name>`
+- If pods are stuck in "Pending" state: Check resource requests/limits and node resources.
+Use `kubectl describe pod <pod-name>` for details.
+- If pods have `ImagePullBackOff` or `ErrImagePull` status for locally built images:
+  - Ensure your Kubernetes Deployment YAML specifies `imagePullPolicy: IfNotPresent` or `imagePullPolicy: Never`.
+  - Verify the Docker image tag in your manifest matches the tag of the locally built image.
+  - Ensure k3s can access the Docker daemon's images (Colima usually handles this by sharing the Docker socket).
+- If services are not accessible from the host:
+  - Verify the Service type (e.g., `NodePort`, `LoadBalancer`).
+For `NodePort`, find the port using `kubectl get svc <service-name>`.
+  - Check if `kubectl port-forward service/<service-name> <local-port>:<service-port>` works for temporary access and diagnostics.

 ## Best Practices